-Business unit GHG emissions source or sink GHG emissions category Reason for exclusion The University of Auckland Staff and student commuting Indirect - Category 3 (Emissions from transportation) No data available for 2020 The University of Auckland Construction and demolition Indirect - category 4 - (From products and services used by the organisation) No data available for 2020 as these data have not been systematically collected directly or via contractors to date.
+Business unit GHG emissions source or sink GHG emissions category Reason for exclusion The University of Auckland Staff and student commuting Indirect - Category 3 (Emissions from transportation) No data available for 2021 The University of Auckland Construction and demolition Indirect - category 4 - (From products and services used by the organisation) No data available for 2021 as these data have not been systematically collected directly or via contractors to date.
 Construction and demolition emission sources are deemed material to the University's given the role buildings and the estate in general play in the provision of educational and research activities.
-The University of Auckland Products and services (≤\$99,000) Indirect - category 4 - (From products and services used by the organisation) Data is not systematically collected in a way that enables analysis of this kind, mostly due to \$ not always suitable unit of collection for applying emission factors or lack of significance screening factor in eManage tool.
-The University of Auckland Sinks No data available on sinks for 2020 - these data has not been systematically collected to date.
-The University of Auckland Freight and Couriers Data available for 2020 only in \$spent.
+The University of Auckland Products and services (≤ \$99,000) Indirect - category 4 - (From products and services used by the organisation) Data is not systematically collected in a way that enables analysis of this kind, mostly due to \$ not always suitable unit of collection for applying emission factors or lack of significance screening factor in eManage tool.
+The University of Auckland Sinks No data available on sinks for 2021 - these data has not been systematically collected to date.
+The University of Auckland Freight and Couriers Data available for 2021 only in \$spent.
 Key metric not available.
 The university has multiple suppliers and data collection to comply with technical guidance not yet developed - Recommendation to improve data collection due to mandatory category - best practice.
-The University of Auckland reimbursement of Indirect - Category 3 (Emissions from transportation) Additional notes on exclusion of source components: The University of Auckland Special wastes Indirect - Category 4 (Emissions from waste) Chemical, battery, cytoxic, fluoro waste excluded due to no emission factor available and no screening tool (combined weight 1,459kg)
+The University of Auckland Staff travel - reimbursement of accommodation, air travel and fuel Indirect - Category 3 (Emissions from transportation) Data available for 2021 only in \$spent.
+Metrics km, litres, pNgts not available.
+Materiality assessment using \$ resulted in item considered de minimis - Recommendation to adjust data due to mandatory category - best practice Additional notes on exclusion of source components: The University of Auckland Special wastes Indirect - Category 4 (Emissions from waste) Chemical, battery, cytoxic, fluoro waste excluded due to no emission factor available and no screening tool (combined weight 1,976kg)